Skip to main content

 Microsoft patch policies

-While Targets allows you to define when, how, and to whom updates are applied, from this section you can define what gets updated; that is, you can manage the approval or denial of the installation of one or more updates from the Microsoft catalog on an organization's devices.
+While Targets are used to define when, how, and to whom updates are applied, Microsoft Update Policies define what gets updated; that is, it manages the approval or denial of the installation of one or more updates from the Microsoft catalog on an organization's devices.

 microsoft-patch-policy